logzio/logz-docs/_source/user-guide/log-shipping/telemetry-collector.md

 ##### Choose a platform and run the Telemetry Collector

 Choose the platform on which you want to run the Telemetry Collector.
 You can choose between **Mac**, **Windows**, or **Linux**.

-Copy the code and run it on your end.
+Copy the code and run it:

+* **Mac** users - Copy and run the snippet in your terminal.
+* **Windows** users - Copy and run the snippet in your PowerShell x64 (Note that PowerShell x86 and PowerShell ISE are currently not supported).
+* **Linux** users - Copy and run the snippet in your command line.

-Some platforms might require additional details, such as admin privileges or passwords, to complete the installation.
+Some platforms might require additional details, such as admin privileges or passwords to complete the installation.
 These details are not sent to or stored by Logz.io.
 {:.info-box.note}

 ![Review collector](https://dytvr9ot2sszz.cloudfront.net/logz-docs/telemetry-agent/telemetry-snippet-last-step.png)